 Burlington United Methodist Family Services provides community-based services including adoption, foster care, and youth services to people around West Virginia.
 Agency services are provided from Beckley, Burlington, Charleston, Elkins, Fairmont, Grafton, Keyser, Morgantown, and Oakland, MD.
 The Burlington Campus has three residential treatment homes for youth, and includes a group home for girls and a school on-site.

 Virginia Higgins Grant

-Hunger grants are awarded each year and support food pantries and other agencies that help the hungry in our society.
+Hunger grants (see guidelines here) are awarded each year and support food pantries and other agencies that help the hungry in our society.
 Funds may be used to buy food and food-related items (i.e. nutrition education, storage,hunger program development).
 Funds do not cover administrative costs, salaries, clothing closets, or utility payments for clients.
 Download an application here, or contact Joy Hicks for more information.

 Golden Cross Offering

 This special offering helps support the health and welfare agencies in the Annual Conference.
 Golden Cross Sunday is observed in the spring, but can also be recognized on all ﬁfth Sundays, and any Sunday in Advent.
 Download this flier to help promote the offering in your ministry.